RaishAnwar/churn-Machine_Learning/README.md

-# churn-Machine_Learning

 # 📊 Customer Churn Prediction System

 ## 🚀 Overview

-This project is an end-to-end Machine Learning pipeline designed to predict customer churn.
-It includes data preprocessing, model training, evaluation, and deployment using FastAPI and Streamlit for real-time predictions.
+This project is an end-to-end Machine Learning application that predicts whether a customer is likely to churn.
+It covers the complete ML lifecycle including data preprocessing, model training, evaluation, and deployment using FastAPI and Streamlit for real-time predictions.

 ---

-## 🎯 Key Highlights
+## 🎯 Key Features

-* Built a complete ML pipeline from raw data to deployment
-* Implemented feature preprocessing and scaling
-* Trained and compared multiple classification models
+* Real-time churn prediction
+* Confidence score with risk categorization (Low / Medium / High)
-* Deployed model using FastAPI (REST API)
+* Interactive UI using Streamlit
-* Integrated frontend using Streamlit
+* REST API using FastAPI
+* Model deployment on Render

 ---